Notley takes aim at Kenney in campaign-style speech to supporters | CBC News

 Premier Rachel Notley used a provincial council meeting in Calgary Saturday to take aim at UCP leader Jason Kenney.

-In a campaign-style speech to NDP supporters, the premier accused Kenny of flip-flopping on Ottawa's investment in the Trans Mountain pipeline and took aim at UCP MLAs who refused to vote on anti-harassment legislation around abortion clinics.
+In a campaign-style speech to NDP supporters, the premier accused Kenney of flip-flopping on Ottawa's investment in the Trans Mountain pipeline and took aim at UCP MLAs who refused to vote on anti-harassment legislation around abortion clinics.

 "When it comes to something as basic as protecting women from harassment, they run for the hills," Notley said.